 - Are you confident about your plot and characters?
-Do you want someone to take a close look at your style, language and grammar?
+Do you want someone to take a close look at the artistry of your language use?
 You want line editing.

 - Do you want someone to just fix grammatical issues and ensure style consistency?
 You want copy editing.

-- Are you happy with your professionally edited manuscript, and just want someone to take a final look to make sure there are no remaining typos or formatting issues?
+- Are you happy with your professionally edited and formatted manuscript, and just want someone to take a final look to make sure there are no remaining typos or formatting issues?
 You want proofreading.

 Are you still unsure?
 Find more detail on what these terms mean.